-Relapse Prevention Strategies and Techniques
+Relapse Prevention Strategies

-Some useful relapse prevention strategies and techniques include:
+Some useful relapse prevention strategies include:

 - Learning to identify these high-risk situations.
-Relapse prevention therapy can teach someone the warning signs that accompany these situations, like a rise in stress levels or attempts to rationalize or justify using drugs and alcohol again.
+Relapse prevention therapy can teach someone the warning signs that accompany these situations, such as a rise in stress levels or attempts to rationalize or justify using drugs and alcohol again.
 The easier it is to identify these moments for what they are, the easier it will be to mitigate or avoid them.